 During her career she has focused on public policy related to financial security.
 Among these topics are identifying ways to strengthen the Social Security program, promoting fair and efficient tax policy, ensuring the smooth functioning of labor markets that balance worker protections with employer needs, and most recently examining how artificial intelligence can improve government efficiency and effectiveness and increase the ability of people to age in community while maintaining privacy and preventing unintended consequences.

-Christina holds a Master’s degree in Public Affairs from Princeton University and a Bachelor of Arts in Social Studies from Harvard University.
+Christina holds a master’s degree in public Affairs from Princeton University and a Bachelor of Arts in Social Studies from Harvard University.
 She has a long history with Toastmasters International and is a member of the National Academy of Social Insurance.
-In her free time she enjoys playing board games with her family, knitting, and trying out new recipes.
+In her free time, she enjoys playing board games with her family, knitting, and trying out new recipes.

 Larry Flint